Reviews

 Dystopian & Political Themes in Fiction

-If you’ve ever grieved the slow unraveling of the world—or wondered how to keep loving in the midst of loss—this review explores how All the Water in the World transforms climate collapse into a lyrical meditation on grief, caregiving, and the quiet, radical act of staying tender.
+Have you ever grieved the slow unraveling of the world, or wondered how to keep loving in the midst of loss?
+This review explores how All the Water in the World transforms climate collapse into a lyrical meditation on grief, caregiving, and the quiet, radical act of staying tender.

-If you've ever questioned whether power corrupts or merely reveals, this review explores how The Poppy War delivers a brutal, unforgettable fantasy grounded in real-world atrocities—one that dismantles the hero’s journey and dares you to witness what war really costs.
+Does power corrupt or reveal?
+This review explores how The Poppy War delivers a brutal, unforgettable fantasy grounded in real-world atrocities—one that dismantles the hero’s journey and dares you to witness what war really costs.

-If you’ve ever wondered whether revolution can lead to redemption, this review dives into The Dragon Republic—a blistering sequel that trades vengeance for politics, exposing how power, colonialism, and war don’t just break nations—they break the people who dare to fight for them.
+Does revolution ever lead to redemption?
+This review dives into The Dragon Republic—a blistering sequel that trades vengeance for politics, exposing how power, colonialism, and war don’t just break nations—they break the people who dare to fight for them.

 If you've ever found yourself rooting for characters you swore you'd never forgive, this review dives into The Awakening—a dark, addictive fantasy where magic, mayhem, and morally gray fae collide in a brutal academy built on power, status, and unapologetic drama.